tylertaewook/project-orbitron/README.md

 Project Orbitron is an independent build/research project done in December 2017 - March 2018.
 The project began as a simple yet powerful urge to build a vehicle with spherical wheels after being inspired by [Goodyear 360](https://youtu.be/oSFYwDDVgac) but soon evolved into a research project under Kent Guild, academic society at Kent School, after realizing vehicle's potential.
 After presenting a project proposal in front of Kent Pre-Engineering Department, Project Orbitron was granted with $1,000 fund.

+The resulting algorithm is going through a patent process (*Application Number: KR 10-2019-0087022*)

 The project is divided into two big components:
 * Building a vehicle with a spherical wheel that implements a 4 wheel independent steering/driving system in Arduino and C# Winform Application.
 * Development of a unique control algorithm in Mathematica